ganteater/ai-ae-plugin/README.md

 ![](src/site/resources/images/ai-ae-plugin.png)

 The **AI-AE-Plugin** is an Anteater plugin that introduces support for AI-powered workflows by integrating with Large Language Models (LLMs) like OpenAI GPT.
-This plugin enables users to use the `<Prompt>` command to generate content dynamically within Anteater recipes.
+This plugin enables users to generate content dynamically within Anteater recipes and provides command processors.

 ## **Features**
+- **AI-Powered Content Generation**:
+		Use the `<Editor helper="AIHelper" apiKey="$var{OPENAI_API_KEY}"/>` configuration to interact with LLMs and generate recipe code.
 - **AI-Powered Content Generation**:
 		Use the `<Prompt>` command to interact with LLMs and generate text-based responses.
 - **Customizable Models**: